12 Mar 2025 | Australian Golf Foundation | Women and girls |

 "She now works every Saturday alongside the Golf Operations Manager, helping to send off the Saturday field, and over the recent Christmas holidays, she even took on admin duties three days per week, handling basic invoicing and processing memberships."

-Woodford Golf Club are a recent signatory to The R&A Women in Golf Charter, and are working closely with Golf Australia to align its strategy, Dagen revealing that programs like the AGF Junior Girls Scholarship are having a profound impact on the Sunshine Coast club.
+Woodford Golf Club are a recent signatory to The R&A Women in Golf Charter, and are working closely with Golf Australia to align its strategy, Dagan revealing that programs like the AGF Junior Girls Scholarship are having a profound impact on the Sunshine Coast club.

 "Issy is consistently recognised as the club’s best employee at our monthly meetings," he said.